stud131/docs-monaca/content/products_guide/migration/phonegap_migration/introduction.en.md

 ### When using JS/CSS Component page

 In Monaca Cloud IDE, there is a GUI page for you to include CSS/JavaScript libraries.
-You can go there by going to {{<menu menu1="Config" menu2="Manage JS/CSS Components">}}.
+You can go there by going to {{<menu menu1="Configure" menu2="JS/CSS Component Settings">}}.
 Then, the following page will appear.

 {{<img src="/images/migration/phonegap/13.png">}}